nish-nm/Tumor-detector/README.md

 # braTS2015-challenge
-3D image segmentation using a U-Net-like CNN on the BRATS2015 dataset.
+3D image segmentation using a U-Net-like CNN on the BRATS2015 dataset.[Work in progress]